Be a Part of great productions

-Students will find a broad foundation of classes and experiences designed to develop performance skills as actors and directors, to teach principles of theatrical design and technology, and to assist them in deepening their understanding of dramatic literature, theatre history, and criticism.
+Classes and experiences are designed to develop the performance skills necessary to excel as actors and directors.
+We teach principles of theatrical design and technology, enabling students to deepen their understanding of dramatic literature, theatre history, and criticism.
 A number of degrees, minors, and concentrations are offered to individualize students' education and career paths.